Table of Contents

 There are several types of virtual teams that you need to be aware of; we will be discussing a few of those in the paragraphs down below: The Internet is taking over our lives day by day.
-Who would’ve thought that the world would progress so much to the point where we won’t even need to leave the house to work in a job with a team that you can easily communicate with by simply pressing a few buttons on your laptop or phone.
-A virtual team may be a group of individuals working together in the same workplace or separate places, such as different cities, nations, and time zones.
+Who would’ve thought that the world would progress so much to the point where we won’t even need to leave the house to work in a job with a team that you can easily communicate with by simply pressing a few buttons on your laptop or phone?
+A virtual team may be a group of individuals working together in the same workplace or in separate places, such as different cities, nations, and time zones.
 People from many cultures, backgrounds, and areas of expertise join forces to achieve a shared objective.

 Types of virtual teams